chmstr/ai-cockpit/README.md

 It aims at assisting those who are assigned the role of “human oversight” under the AI Act to effectively monitor and control an AI system.

-How to install this AI Cockit?
-Have a look at the [Installation Instructions](https://github.com/chmstr/ai-cockpit/blob/main/docu/install.md)

-How to get an overview of the AI Cockpit?
-Have a look at the [Technical Documentation](https://github.com/chmstr/ai-cockpit/blob/main/docu/index.md)

 For more details on the research project see: https://www.kicockpit.eu/.

 CHEMISTREE initiated the research project and developed an AI cockpit version for “humans on the loop”.